Introduction

 • Confusion, disorientation, and impaired judgment: The person may have trouble with orientation, such as knowing where they are, what day it is, or who they are talking to.
 They may also have difficulty with reasoning, planning, or making decisions.
 They may act impulsively, recklessly, or inappropriately.

-• Other cognitive and behavioral symptoms: The person may also experience memory loss, language problems, mood changes, apathy, , anxiety, or agitation.
+• Other cognitive and behavioral symptoms: The person may also experience memory loss, language problems, mood changes, apathy, depression, anxiety, or agitation.
 They may also have physical symptoms, such as weakness, numbness, vision problems, or bladder control issues.

 The risk factors and causes of vascular dementia are similar to those of stroke and heart disease.
 These include: